Home Renovation Incentive

 However if you qualified for HRI but haven’t claimed it yet, you may still be able to.
 This is because the HRI is a tax credit, so you have a number of years to claim it.
 You must make the claim within 4 years after the year the qualifying work was paid for.

 Claiming the credit

 You can claim the HRI tax credit after the end of the tax year if your qualifying expenditure has reached the minimum amount of €4,405 before VAT (a total of €5,000) and you have paid income tax.
 Any unused tax credit can be rolled over into the following year.

-In general, the tax credit is payable over the 2 years following the year in which the work is carried out and paid for.
-If you are on PAYE, your HRI tax credit will be divided evenly across your pay dates for each of the 2 years that it is payable.
-If you are a self-assessed taxpayer, it will be included in your self-assessment over 2 years, half the tax credit each year.
+In general, the tax credit was paid over the 2 years following the year in which the work is carried out and paid for.
+If you are on PAYE, your HRI tax credit would have been divided evenly across your pay dates for each of the 2 years that it was payable.
+If you are a self-assessed taxpayer, it would have been included in your self-assessment over 2 years, half the tax credit each year.